Quick Answer

 Once you tighten the shortlist this way, the city sections below become decision notes you can act on, not inspiration you need to debate.

 Keep Copenhagen on your final shortlist only if you have documented legal-stay and tax checkpoints.
-In this draft, its clearest confirmed advantage is administrative clarity for certain cross-border VAT situations, not a full relocation case on its own.
+Its clearest confirmed advantage is administrative clarity for certain cross-border VAT situations, not a full relocation case on its own.

 That distinction matters.
 A city can look organized and internationally connected, but those strengths do not answer the two commitment questions that actually decide the move: can you stay, and can you operate cleanly once you arrive?
-For Copenhagen, the strongest supported value in this draft sits on the operating side.
+For Copenhagen, the strongest supported value sits on the operating side.

 Denmark is listed in the VAT Cross-border Rulings project.
 A VAT-registered business can request an advance ruling on complex cross-border VAT treatment.
 If your invoicing spans multiple EU contexts, that can reduce filing uncertainty before major housing commitments.
 It does not grant immigration permission, and it does not replace local stay verification.